Finance Fundamentals: Understanding Key Language, Concepts, and Practices (Three-Part Series)

 We all have something valuable to learn and something useful to contribute to the way we think about resourcing our work, and growing our knowledge and skills around finance is a way to build power within our organizations and in our communities.

 Who is this training for?

-People working in nonprofits (of any position and level of experience) who want to grow their general understanding and skills about nonprofit finance including (but not limited to!) people newly holding nonprofit finance roles, program managers, executive directors, and board members.
+People working in nonprofits who are new to financial knowledge, who want to grow their general understanding and skills about nonprofit finance including (but not limited to!) people newly holding nonprofit finance roles, program managers, executive directors, and board members.
 This also includes people who are stepping into new roles, or who may not have a formal position related to managing money.
 We invite anyone working in the nonprofit and social justice space who wants to demystify foundational financial language, concepts, and documents to join us.
 We especially want to invite folks who are eager to learn these ideas and skills in a political context.
-This training won’t be a good fit for people looking to workshop their statements in real-time or get deep technical assistance.
+This training won’t be a good fit for people looking to workshop their statements in real time or get deep technical assistance.

 Please note: This is a three-part series.
 Check dates carefully before you commit to making sure you can attend all three parts!